-Luckily, you can fix it with several different solutions.
+Luckily, you can fix these issues with several different solutions.
 Let’s take a look at what you can do to troubleshoot the issue and why you are getting the error.

-- You have just turned on or restarted your device
+- You turned on or restarted your device

 - Your device has been locked for more than 48 hours

-- You have not used your passcode to unlock the device in the last 6.5 days and Face ID has not been used to unlock the device in the last 4 hours
+- You have not used your passcode to unlock the device in the last 6.5 days and didn’t use Face ID to unlock the device in the last 4 hours

 - Your device has been remotely locked